SkretasLab/ProteoSeeker/README.md

 ~~~

 ### 1.1.4 Parameter files
 <p align="justify">You can create a set of "template" parameter files which can be used to run the seek or the taxonomy mode or both modes of ProteoSeeker by running the following script in the installation directory from the same directory.
-This set of files is generated in the main directory of ProteoSeeker.</p>
+This set of files is generated in the "parameter_files" directory of ProteoSeeker.</p>

 ~~~bash
 ./parameter_files.sh
 ~~~

+<p align="justify">In addition, to facilitate further the process of running ProteoSeeker, two parameter files, "par_DRR083188_sra" and "par_DRR083188_run", are already present in the "parameter_files" directory.
+The latter files can easily be modified to run ProteoSeeker based on the specifications of your system and analysis.</p>

 ### 1.1.5 COMEBin - GPU
 <p align="justify">It should be noted that COMEBin can also be installed and run on a GPU.
 Instructions are available at: https://github.com/ziyewang/COMEBin and also below:</p>